 Within an hour of arriving I had made friends.
 I dropped my bags at home as quick as I could and went down to the river with my new Canadian friends to enjoy a few beverages.
 I discovered my love for hiking, nature and the great outdoors, and what better place to discover this than Lake Louise.
 Lake Louise stole my heart, and it helped my find myself.
 I will always have a strong attachment to this destination, and it will always be a part of me.

 Point of the story is, sometimes you just have to go for it.
 Was I scared leaving alone at the age of 18?
 Of course I was, but I did it and have never looked back.

-If you liked this post, you might also like – Why you should take a gap year.
+If you liked this post, you might also like – The benefits of a gap year before University

 After all, what is the big rush?
 Take some time off, travel, get lost, explore, discover, live, love and learn.
 I wouldn’t be the same person I am today without the time I took to discover myself.

 You might also like